 I think my favorite card is still the Maximum Turbulence DVD from 2007, but our 2010 card is a close 2nd.
 We had a lot of fun as a family making it, and I like the anti-commercialism vibe that it took on.
 Producing this card also turned out to be a notable Photoshop challenge with that plastic packaging effect.
 I can honestly say that doing this card stretched my Photoshop skills, so that felt good too.
 (Watch a time lapse video of this card being made.)

 The lesson: Don’t overlook the simple things you can do once the card is printed.
 While I love the Photoshop work on this card, I was struck at how much rounding the corners and adding a hole to the printed card made it feel like real packaging.

-My family and I have been traveling in an RV since the summer of 2011, so we knew we wanted to do something travel related.
+My family and I had been traveling in an RV starting in the summer of 2011, so we knew we wanted to do something travel related.
 For the first time in a decade, however, I was plumb out of ideas.
-Fortunately my wife Amy came up with a great concept: a mosaic made from our trip photos, and as a postcard no less.
+Fortunately Amy came up with a great concept: a mosaic made from our trip photos, and as a postcard no less.

 I did just a little tiny bit of color enhancement in Photoshop to bring out the tree, but all the hard work was done by MacOSaiX, a wonderful free photo mosaic app.
 When (if?) we return home from our travels, I’m going to make a full size poster of this; it’s mesmerizing to look at all the little photos close up.

 The lesson: While I’m super please with the overall design of this, what is most satisfying is how appropriate it was for us this year (the travel photos, the postcard, etc.) Clever card ideas are great, but they should also have meaning.